engineyard/ey-docs/pages/add-redis-to-your-application.md

       * Starting Redis server ...                      [ ok ]
     solo i-dd3970b3 ~ #

-To check your Redis version, the easiest way is SSH into your instance and view the info from the command line.
+To check your Redis version, the easiest way is to SSH into your instance and view the info from the command line.
 From your instance, run `redis-cli` which will startup the Redis prompt and then type in `info` to see all of the information about Redis on your instance.